 TIP: Some modern suits can double as Edwardian.
 If it is long, straight, plain, and comes with a matching high cut vest and pants, then it’s probably okay.
 Order one size up for a more early Edwardian sack suit “baggy look.”
 Shop new men’s Edwardian style suits here.

 Summer suits left the dark colors behind in favor of light wool suits in light grey, tan, and white/off-white.
 After the war, at around 1818, suits in general turned to a new palette of bright and cheerful colors – sage green, sky blue, electric blue, rust brown, lilac purple, and every shade in-between.
 They also turned to bolder patterns like large checks, contrasting chalk stripes, windowpane, and rough tweed.
-These could be seen year round but were more prevalent in the summer and at beachside destinations.
-The new white Palm Beach cloth quickly became popular in tropical climates in every style of suit, from business to casual.
-It had an open weave, light weight, and was wash n’ wear.

 A matching waistcoat or vest was worn under the suit.
 The five button vest cut was mid chest at the lowest, to be hidden under the jacket — that is until 1914, when fancy vests nicknamed “high-falutin” vests came up higher on the chest, so as to be seen under the jacket.
 Most vests did not have lapels or collars.
 They did have 2-4 slash pockets to hold a pocket watch.

-Men’s Dress Shirts and Collars
+Dress Shirts and Collars

 Under the vest was a basic dress shirt.
 These, like modern dress shirts, were light colors of whites, greys and subtle thin striping.
 Shirt fronts had a starched “yoke” bib front (similar to a modern formal tux shirt) that kept the shirt smooth and flat under the vest and suit jacket.

-Collars could be high stand, wing tip, pointed, or round club collar.
+Collars could be high stand, wing tip, pointed, button down or round club collar.
 The beginning of the decade had men in stiff starched tall collars that gave way to soft flexible collars after the war.
 Round club collars are my favorite for this time period.
 They were usually detachable, made of linen (or rubber) and white.
 Always white.

 TIP: You can turn a pointed collar shirt into a club collar by cutting off the points to a rounded edge.
 This works better on shirt collars where the fabric in starched/pressed instead of inserted into a collar sleeve.
 I suggest picking up a few at thrift stores and trying to cut them.
 To prevent the cut edges from fraying, use a “Fray Stop” available at fabric and craft stores or clear nail polish if you are in a hurry.
 I keep an eye out for white club collars shirts for sale so you don’t have to make your own.

-Men’s Outerwear
+Men’s Coats

 Duster coats were born during the new motor car age, first adopted by young college men.
 They were ankle length with side buttons and doughboy collars in lighter colors: white, light tan, and lemon.
 Duster coats were primarily made from gabardine, twill, duck, and Palm Beach fabric.

-Overcoats were mostly the same styles as the 1900-1909 decade.
-Chesterfields, ulsterettes (an Ulster with narrower lapels and collar), Inverness cape coats (Sherlock Holmes type), and wool trench coats were the most notable.
-They were very heavy with wide lapels and a long hem that started at the and ankle settle up to mid-calf for most of the decade.
 The new fashionable coat was just below knee length in the same classic style but made of light wool.
 A black velvet collar made them look more formal and stylish enough to pair well with business suits.
 Most overcoats were made of wool, melton, or Chinchilla (a weave, not the animal).
 Heavy winter coats were usually lined in animal fur such as seal for the rich and sheepskin for everyone else.
 All-fur coats were made of anything from raccoon to rabbit to bear.

 A rubberized raincoat or oil cloth coat did a better job of repelling water.
 Lumberjacks wore oiled and waxed cotton jackets and pants nicknamed “tin pants” because they were stiff enough to stand up on their own.